All Products

 2. Replicating Full Data: ECS disaster recovery is replicating valid data from the ECS instance to Alibaba Cloud.
 The replication duration depends on factors such as the data volume and the network bandwidth of the ECS instance.
 The progress bar in the Server Status column shows the replication progress.

-3. Replicating: After all valid data on the ECS instance is replicated to Alibaba Cloud, Aliyun Replication Service (AReS) monitors all write operations that are performed on the disks of the ECS instance and replicates the incremental data to Alibaba Cloud in real time.
+3. Replicating: After all valid data on the ECS instance is replicated to Alibaba Cloud, Aliyun Replication Service (AReS) monitors all disk write operations on the ECS instance and replicates the incremental data to Alibaba Cloud in real time.

-A disaster recovery drill is an important part of disaster recovery.
-It allows you to run a protected ECS instance on the cloud to verify that your applications can run as expected.
-A disaster recovery drill has the following benefits:
+A DR drill is an important part of disaster recovery.
+A drill runs a protected ECS instance on the cloud, allowing verification that applications can run as expected.
+A DR drill has the following benefits:

-To perform a disaster recovery drill, perform the following steps:
+To perform a DR drill, perform the following steps:

-1. On the Protected Server tab, find the ECS instance on which you want to perform a disaster recovery drill and click Test Failover in the Operation column.
+1. On the Protected Server tab, find the ECS instance on which you want to perform a DR drill and click Test Failover in the Operation column.

 2. In the Test Failover panel, configure the following parameters: Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script.
 Then, click Start.